taliafabs/us-election-analysis/README.md

 ## Overview

 This repo provides the code associated with the 2024 US Election Analysis project.
-It was created by Talia Fabregas and its purpose is to produce a report that discusses the a logistic regression model that was built and multi-level regression with post-stratification (MRP) that was performed to predict the 2024 U.S. presidential election popular vote and electoral college results.
+It was created by Talia Fabregas and its aim is to produce a report that discusses the a logistic regression model that was built and multi-level regression with post-stratification (MRP) that was performed to predict the 2024 U.S. presidential election popular vote and electoral college results.
 The survey and post-stratification data that I used is not mine to share, but I have outlined how I gathered it below:

 - The survey dataset that I used is the 2022 CES Common Content Dataset.
 It is available for download via URL from Harvard Dataverse. https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/PR4L8P
 - The post-stratification dataset that I used is a subset of the American Community Survey (ACS) 2022, provied by IPUMS. https://usa.ipums.org/usa/